groovywave/blog-with-astro/src/content/posts/vim/search-for-a-word-and-move-the-cursor-to-the-end-of-it.md

 ---
 # layout: ../../layouts/MarkdownPostLayout.astro
-title: '[Vim]search for a word and move the cursor to the end of it'
+title: '[Vim]Search for a word and move the cursor to the end of it'
 pubDate: 2025-02-19
 description: 'Vim practice'
 author: 'Noritaka'